warshallrho/warshallrho.github.io/_pages/about.md

 ABOUT ME
 ------
 I am a junior student majoring in Computer Science at Peking University.
-My research interests are in Computer Vision, Deep Learning, and Machine Learning.
+My research interests include computer vision, deep learning, and machine learning.

 I am currently an undergraduate member in Machine Intelligence Lab, Peking University, supervised by [Prof. Yadong Mu](http://www.muyadong.com).
 In the summer of 2018, I worked as a research intern in [Face++](https://www.faceplusplus.com/).
 From March 21, 2019, I will work as a research intern in [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/).